 There are vital bodily functions and everyone needs an average of 270-400 mg of magnesium every day.
 The specific amount recommended for you on a daily basis depends on your age and sex.
 But pregnant or breastfeeding women need more than others.
 And brown rice has four times the amount of magnesium than white rice.

-Brown rice also has 1-3 g more fiber compared to white rice.
-Fiber is known best for its ability to help you poop but it helps your body perform a few other important functions.
+Brown rice also has 1-3 g more fibre compared to white rice.
+Fibre is known best for its ability to help you poop but it helps your body perform a few other important functions.

 - Makes you feel full and helps manage weight